Digitalization, automation and electrification solutions for industry, energy and infrastructure

-From manufacturing to smart buildings, energy to food and beverages, Siemens technology empowers companies both large and small to transform the everyday.
-Driven by digitalization and automation, we provide solutions that allow businesses across Australia and New Zealand to increase their productivity, scale up with growth, and harness the possibilities of Industry 4.0.
+From manufacturing to smart buildings, energy to food and beverages, Siemens technology empowers companies of all sizes to transform the everyday.
+Driven by digitalization and automation, we provide solutions that allow businesses across Australia and New Zealand to increase their productivity, scale up while maintaining quality, and harness the possibilities of Industry 4.0.

 The fermentation process at Wolf of the Willows is powered by a purpose-built solution that brings the family of Siemens technologies together.
 Optimised by software from Fermecraft, a Siemens solution partner with software specifically designed for the brewing industry, the business can monitor this process in real time from any location, with rich data insights resulting in improved operational efficiency and reducing unplanned downtime.

 Amidst a global pandemic, Siemens technology allowed the team to efficiently adapt their production process from kegs to cans, unlocking new markets and ultimately growing their business while maintaining the quality product that customers love.

 Companies in the space industry are met with a unique set of challenges.
 As payloads increase, rocket and shuttle assemblies are becoming more complex, driving further demands on product design, planning, engineering and execution.